All Episodes

 Okay, but hold on.

-Let's think about what is the case.
+Let's think about what all of them are.

 It's called being a leader.